dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

 ## some  {#array-some}
 The [`.some()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some "MDN .some documentation") method takes a test function and returns true if at-least one element in the array passes the test.

 Today you are in the mood to eat some potato dishes.
 So want to check if a restaurant has some potato based dishes.
-So you check the ingredients of each of the items on the menu to find dishes that have potato in them.
+So you check the ingredients of each of the items on the menu to find dishes that have potatoes in them.

 So the dishes are our elements inside an array.
 Checking if a dish has potato is the function. `.some()` will take this function and test each of the dishes and in the end if at least one dish passes the test it will return true.